The effects of magnetic fields on magnetic dipole moments: Field-dependent magnetic moment

 where $a_2=\left(\frac43\ln\frac{m^2}{2eB}-\frac{13}{18}\right)$, and $a_3=\left(\frac{14}{3}\ln\frac{m^2}{2eB}-\frac{32}{5}\ln2+\frac{83}{90}\right)$.
 The anomalous magnetic moment at one-loop in QED under a weak magnetic field is therefore given as

 where the sign for the odd powers in $B$ depends on the direction of magnetic moment along the magnetic field ($+$ for the parallel and $-$ for the anti-parallel).
-Since the energy difference due to the magnetic moment depends on the direction of the magnetic field, the spin-dependent linear term in $B$ in Eq.~(\ref{amm_qed}) is not measurable in the Penning trap experiment.
+Since the energy difference due to the magnetic moment depends on the direction of the magnetic field, the spin-dependent linear term in $B$ in Eq.~(\ref{amm_qed}), which is coming from the $B^2$ correction in the energy difference, Eq.~(\ref{qed_e}), is not measurable in the Penning trap experiment.